wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 #### base64

-Decodes Base64 encoded data.
-Can be applied to any part of the request.
+Decodes Base64 encoded data, and can be applied to any part of the request.

 #### gzip

-Decodes GZIP encoded data.
-Can be applied to any part of the request.
+Decodes GZIP encoded data, and can be applied to any part of the request.

 #### htmljs

-Converts HTML and JS symbols to the text format.
-Can be applied to any part of the request.
+Converts HTML and JS symbols to the text format, and can be applied to any part of the request.

 Example: `&#x22;&#97;&#97;&#97;&#x22;` will be converted to `"aaa"`.

 #### json_doc

-Parses the data in JSON format.
-Can be applied to any part of the request.
+Parses the data in JSON format, and can be applied to any part of the request.

 Filters: